-The alignment between budget, the IDP, and the SDBIP needs improvement.

-The reported actual performance does not always match the targets set.

-Inadequate evidence submitted by officials to justify reported performance.

-Need to strengthen internal controls.

-influenced by these mega investment projects.

-• Lack of Portfolio of Evidence to support work done in some instances.
+- The alignment between budget, the IDP, and the SDBIP needs improvement. - The reported actual performance does not always match the targets set. - Inadequate evidence submitted by officials to justify reported performance. - Need to strengthen internal controls. - Lack of Portfolio of Evidence to support work done in some instances.